Thamesweb Logo

 Below is another view of the bandstand taken from the pond and sundial.
 These were created in 1902 by the main entrance at the east, castle end, of the gardens.
 The pond was drained in the early 1960s as it was leaking and for a number of years thereafter was planted up as a raised flower bed, eventually being completely removed in the 1990s.

-The image below has suffered some damage over the years but the pond, bandstand, sundial and even the horse-drawn lawn mower by the bandstand are clearly visible.
+The image below has suffered some damage but the pond, bandstand, sundial and even the horse-drawn lawn mower by the bandstand are clearly visible.

 Alexandra Pond 1910